grafana/grafana/docs/sources/panels-visualizations/visualizations/node-graph/index.md

 The **Edges** options section provides configurations for node edges behaviors.

-- **Main stat unit** choose which unit the main stat displays in the graph's edges.
+- **Main stat unit** - Choose which unit the main stat displays in the graph's edges.
-- **Secondary stat unit** choose which unit the secondary stat displays in the graph's edges.
+- **Secondary stat unit** - Choose which unit the secondary stat displays in the graph's edges.

 ## Data requirements